Home Internet Home Wifi

 What is WiFi?

-Although no one knows what WiFi actually stands for, wireless fidelity is the most widely accepted definition.
-But how does WiFi work?
-A common misconception is that WiFi is the internet.
-WiFi is not the internet, but it is how you can connect to the internet.
 WiFi is a wireless network that uses radio waves to transmit information from one device to another.
 But between adapters, modems, routers, and extenders, the world of WiFi can be a busy place.
 Let’s start with the basics to help you understand how WiFi works and how it keeps you connected.

 A wireless adapter translates data from the device into a radio signal and transmits it wirelessly to a router.
 Most devices have wireless adapters inside.

-A wireless router receives the radio signal, decodes it, and sends the information to the internet using a physical, wired Ethernet connection through the modem
+A wireless router receives the radio signal, decodes it, and sends the information to the internet using a physical, wired Ethernet connection through the modem.

 The data goes through one of two frequencies: 2.4 GHz and 5 GHz.
 A larger frequency allows the data to travel faster and farther.